 If the leaves of your Blueberry bush are turning brown in early or mid Summer then your plant might not be doing so well.

-Brown leaves are, most of the time, a sign that the plant either is getting too little or way too much water or it might also be a sign that the plant is not getting enough nutrition.
+Brown leaves are, most of the time, a sign that the plant either is getting too little or way too much water.
+It might also be a sign that the plant is not getting enough nutrition.

 You can use a commercial soil tester to check how nutrition-rich your soil is.
 You can buy one right here on Amazon or in your local garden center.